Liliʻuokalani’s Piano

 Liliʻuokalani’s Piano is a new project which seeks to addresses issues of access, archive, music technology, through the development of new work.

-I have prototyped the first phase using Kontakt 8 to make a virtual instrument with recordings made from the sounds of the last Queen of Hawaiʻi's koa piano.
+The new virtual instrument, Liliʻuokalani’s Piano, will be made with recordings from the sounds of the last Queen of Hawaiʻi's piano made from koa wood.
 The physical piano is currently housed at Washington Place, the Queen's last home.
 Because of its location, the piano is not accessible to most local Hawaiian musicians, let alone diaspora.
-To make it more accessible to everyone, I want to create a new version of the virtual piano using open source technology.
+Therefore, the project addresses this inequality through open-access virtual instrument development and archive creation.